OWASP/AppSecAms2019/sponsors/index.md

 ## Sponsorship Opportunities

-Global AppSec Events provide unique opportunities for members, the community, and parters to connect and discover new InfoSec products and solutions.
+Global AppSec Events provide unique opportunities for members, the community, and partners to connect and discover new InfoSec products and solutions.
 The OWASP Foundation offers several options to potential sponsors:

 * Single event sponsorships
 * Packages for multiple events, training, and other benefits.